Vocational placement schemes

 Vocational placement schemes must be 'recognised'

-A registered training organisation must apply to Skills Queensland for recognition of a vocational placement scheme.
+A registered training organisation must apply to the Chief Executive for recognition of a vocational placement scheme.

 Who arranges the placement?